nymessence/nymessence.github.io/merch/formatting_guide.md

 ### Description

-This [Title] fractal art T-Shirt is perfect for those who are interested in technology, spirituality, and systems theory.
+This [Title] T-Shirt is perfect for those who are interested in technology, spirituality, and systems theory.
 It gives off a futuristic and conscious vibe, designed for those looking to support innovative tech startups like Nymessence.
 This shirt is a statement piece for those embracing post-capitalist systems and open-source operating systems.
 Perfect for tech enthusiasts and those passionate about conscious design.